ServiceNow/servicenow-cicd-azure-extension/src/extension/overview.md

 The Tasks are API wrappers for the [CI/CD APIs](https://developer.servicenow.com/dev.do#!/reference/api/quebec/rest/cicd-api) first released with Orlando, and do not cover other ServiceNow APIs.
 They will currently work for Orlando through Rome releases.

 Please reference our [open-source GitHub repo](https://github.com/ServiceNow/servicenow-cicd-azure-extension) for the implementation, as well as to submit any Issues or Pull Requests.
-For an example pipeline yml file, please copy from our [template](https://github.com/ServiceNow/servicenow-cicd-azure-extension/blob/master/examples/pipeline.yaml).
+For an example pipeline yml file, please copy from one of our [templates](https://github.com/ServiceNow/servicenow-cicd-azure-extension/blob/master/examples).

 ## Usage